-• The calculation of repayment of principal and interest notified by the lender or borrower is checked for accuracy manually.
+The calculation of repayment of principal and interest notified by the lender or borrower is checked for accuracy manually.

 There are also annual Internal Audit reports on the Treasury Management function.
+Officer compliance with the Treasury Management Policies and Practices is independently checked periodically by the Internal Audit function.